muleyo/VideoAdBlockForTwitch/README.md

 The original author decided to be a bitch by adding his amazon ref-link to his chrome extension.
 I've removed that part entirely.
 Feel free to download this repository as .ZIP, extract it at a place where it can stay and just simply load it in Chrome.
 (Load unpacked extension) => chrome://extensions

+# Objective of this fork

+- Keeping it donation- and ref-link free and ofcourse ___always open source___
+- Migrating to Manifest v3 (Chrome)
+- Publishing to the Chrome Webstore

 # Credits
 - [@saucettv](https://github.com/saucettv) (original Author)
 - [@mikirobles](https://github.com/cleanlock) (thanks for removing the Donation-Stuff etc.)